 Global warming has become severe in the past few years.
 According to new research, scientists have found that satellites have been underestimated global warming in the past 40 years.
 Definitely, this is going to be a huge problem in the future because we lack true data about the actual situation of global warming.

-Although basic physics equations controls the interconnectivity between the temperature and the humidity in the air, temperature and moisture measurements that is used in climate models changes from this relationship.
+Although basic physics equations control the interconnectivity between the temperature and the humidity in the air, temperature and moisture measurements that are used in climate models changes from this relationship.
 According to Ben Santer, a climate scientist at Lawrence Livermore National Laboratory (LLNL) in California, satellites used to take measurements in tropospheric regions have been underestimated the temperature or overestimated the moisture.
 But he said “It is difficult to say which definition is more accurate” while saying “There’s a big difference between the measured values and the actual values of ocean surface warming and tropospheric warming”.
-Complementary variables are variables that have a physical relationship between each other.
+Complementary variables are variables that have a physical relationship with each other.
 In other words, the measurements that show the least warming might also be the least reliable.